Adarsh-aot/screenplay/very past Christmas memory /Updated and more mysterious file  .md

 - **Detective** - Corrupt, hiding a sinister truth.
 - **Driver** - Haunted by a hit-and-run incident.
 - **Priest** - A man of faith who failed in a crucial moment.
-- **Mother** - Orchestrator of the confessions, hiding her true purpose.
+- **DR Emily** - Orchestrator of the confessions, hiding her true purpose.

 ---